simleo/life_monitor/workflow_testing_ro_crate.md

 Workflow Testing RO-Crate is a specialization of [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) that supports additional metadata related to the testing of computational workflows.
 [LifeMonitor](index) uses this as an exchange format that allows RO-Crate authors to describe test suites associated with workflows.

 ## Introduction

-The LifeMonitor service monitors workflow tests being executed on one or more Continuous Integration (CI) services (e.g., [GitHub Actions](https://docs.github.com/en/actions)).
-In this case, the testing metadata specifies one or more test **instances**, corresponding to execution jobs of the test suite on the testing service(s).
-LifeMonitor also aims to aid users in setting up such instances: for this reason, this spec also includes a formalism to describe test **definitions**, where tests are defined according to specific test **engines**, such as [Planemo](https://planemo.readthedocs.io/en/latest/test_format.html).
+LifeMonitor monitors the execution of workflow test **suites** on one or more Continuous Integration (CI) **services** (e.g., [GitHub Actions](https://docs.github.com/en/actions)).
+We refer to the execution of a test suite on a CI service as test **instance**.
+The test suite itself is usually described by a **definition** that follows the requirements of a specific test **engine**, such as [Planemo](https://planemo.readthedocs.io/en/latest/test_format.html).

 ## Concepts

-This section uses terminology from the [RO-Crate 1.1 specification](https://w3id.org/ro/crate/1.1), which is the basis for the Workflow RO-Crate spec.
+This section uses terminology from the [RO-Crate 1.1 specification](https://w3id.org/ro/crate/1.1), which is the basis for the Workflow RO-Crate specification.

-The **context** used by Workflow Testing RO-Crates is an extension of the [RO-Crate 1.1 context](https://www.researchobject.org/ro-crate/1.1/context.jsonld) that includes test-specific classes and properties defined in the [test RO-Terms vocabulary](https://github.com/ResearchObject/ro-terms/blob/master/test/vocabulary.csv):
+Workflow Testing RO-Crate extends the [RO-Crate 1.1 context](https://www.researchobject.org/ro-crate/1.1/context.jsonld) with types and properties defined in the [test RO-Terms vocabulary](https://github.com/ResearchObject/ro-terms/blob/master/test/vocabulary.csv):

 ```json
 [